Accessibility

 The counter height at the front desk is 90cm.
 The higher part of the front counter (as seen in the photo) is 1.15m high.

 The lower height of the front desk is 90cm.
-The higher section is 1.15m high.
+The higher section is 1.15 metres high.

 Wildlife Wonders gift shop view from the front entrance.